piky/blog/docs/software-engineering/diagram-as-code/index.md

 ---
 # 🧱 Visuals You Can Version, Review, and Automate
 :::warning
-This is AI generated content which can make mistakes.
+Please note: This content was created by AI and might contain inaccuracies.
 :::
 In modern software development, everything is code—from infrastructure (Infrastructure as Code) to security policies.
 So why not diagrams?